ibmresilient/resilient-community-apps/fn_zia/README.md

 ---
 ## Function - ZIA: URL Lookup
 Look up the categorization of a URL or set of URLs, e.g., ['abc.com', 'xyz.com'].
-See following for URL guidelines https://help.zscaler.com/zia/url-format-guidelines.
+See the following for URL guidelines https://help.zscaler.com/zia/url-format-guidelines.

  ![screenshot: fn-zia-url-lookup ](./doc/screenshots/fn-zia-url-lookup.png)

 The function provides the following functionality.

-* A query which looks up the categorization of a url in the ZIA environment.
+* A query which looks up the categorization of a URL in the ZIA environment.
 * A note is added to the IBM SOAR incident with the status of the query including the query result as raw JSON data.

-An Example workflow that uses this IBM SOAR function is `ZIA: URL Lookup`.
+An example workflow that uses this IBM SOAR function is `ZIA: URL Lookup`.

 The workflow is initiated by the manual artifact rule `ZIA: URL Lookup`.